lowfatcomputing/amforth/doc/source/TG/recipes/RAM-Efficiency.rst

-     here ,            \ the address for the methods postpone c@       \ method for the read operation postpone c!       \ method for the write (TO) operation here 1 allot !    \ allocate the memory and initialize it ;
+     here ,            \ the address for the methods postpone c@       \ method for the read operation postpone c!       \ method for the write (TO) operation here 1 allot c!   \ allocate the memory and initialize it ;